snotskie/ttrpg/site/src/index.md

 While most effects help shape the narrative of the game, your DM may find it appropriate to apply conditions to characters when the situation calls for it.
 Some example conditions are given below:

+- **Headache/Handcramp/Heartache/Homesick:** Rolls you make with the affected Stat are made with a $-1$ modifier.
+This condition lasts until the end of the scene.
 - **Weakened:** Rolls you make as a Defender in violent Contests are made with a $-2$ modifier.
 Resting or tending to your wounds ends this condition.
 - **Agreeable to $X$:** Rolls you make as a Defender in non-violent Contests where $X$ is an Attacker are made with a $-2$ modifier.
 If $X$ does an action or makes a request that would bring you harm, this condition ends.
 - **Slowed/Mislead:** The next roll you make to gain the advantage in a Chase is made with a $-2$ modifier.
 Then, this condition ends.
 - **Exhausted/Cursed:** Dice in your pool of Blessing Dice are each worth $1$ less, to a minimum of $1$.
 This condition ends when you remove its cause.
 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
 - **Disarmed:** If you would win a violent Contest as the Attacker by $10$ or more, you win by $9$ instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.
+- **Taxed:** You cannot perform Spark Stat Checks.
+Spending ①① ends this condition.